mmertama/Gempyre/README.md

 Please note that as each event has a lot of properties, you have to list what you need.
 For a selection change (as well as most of the inputs) a <b>value</b> is used.

+### WebP support
+WebP is a image format that can be used to replace PNG and GIF (animations).
+There is an external project [WebP-Gempyre](https://github.com/mmertama/webp-gempyre) that will help using WebP images with Gempyre.

  ### Some example projects using Gempyre